loco/wp-loco/readme.txt

 == Changelog ==

 = 2.5.3 =
+* Added option to merge JSON translations when syncing
 * Fix for missing responseText in failed Ajax responses
 * Fix for HTML entities returned from `number_format_i18n`
 * Localized number formatting in JavaScript
 * Replaced usage of date_i18n with wp_date
 * Added configurable API endpoint for DeepL
-* Bumped WordPress version to 5.7.1
+* Bumped WordPress version to 5.7.2

 = 2.5.2 =
 * Added implied formality and loco_locale_formality filter